 Step # 7 – Content Marketing to Build Traffic and Audience

 - Create an Email List – The number one costly mistake made by new bloggers is postponing the collection of email addresses.
 Remember, you need to create a second opportunity with every visitor to your blog and an email list is the first on the list.
 Each time you create a new post you can ask your email subscribers to comment and share your post.

 - Build a Social Media Presence – Creating a second chance also extends to building a social profile.
 Pick a handful of social media sites; you can’t be a king/queen of all domains.
 Limit yourself to 3 or 4 social sites to start with.
 You can always ramp up your presence to further sites after you establish yourself.
-Remember to share great content from others to build your profile.
+Remember to share great content from influencers to build your profile.